nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

     - The system is available, meaning every request receives a response (even if it’s an error).
     - However, these systems assume a reliable network with minimal or no network partitions.
 In case of a network partition, the system may fail to provide both consistency and availability.
 - **Examples**:
-    - **Relational databases in a single data center** (e.g., MySQL, PostgreSQL).
-    - **Centralized, tightly coupled distributed systems** within stable network environments.
+    - **Centralized, tightly coupled distributed systems** (e.g., MySQL, PostgreSQL) within stable network environments.

 ### CP Systems (Consistency and Partition Tolerance)